timebotdon/adb-logon/README.md

 enables the programs as mentioned.
 Failure to authenticate logs off the user.

 As an additional security feature, the device identifier is recorded to a file as a whitelisted device when running the script for the first time.
-Devices connected to the machine that does not match the whitelisted ID is automatically kicked / forced logoff.
+Users connecting to the machine with an an device that does not match the whitelisted ID is automatically logged off.

 # Requirements
 * Requires administrative rights due to the adding/removing of registry keys.